jankaspar/ts-discriminated-union/doc/types-explained.md

-# Experimenting With typescript (simulating discriminated unions including exhaustive match)
+# Experimenting with Typescript (simulating discriminated unions including exhaustive match)

 Discriminated unions are well known from more functional languages like haskel, ML, F# You can think of them as enums on steroids, typesafe way of expresing various exclusive options.